Jolinlovecode/Movie-menu-scroll/README.md

 # Movie-menu-scroll
 This is a simple looking piece of UI, but it is incredibly complex.
-Use html, CSS, Javascript to build this UI component.
+Use HTML, CSS, Javascript to build this UI component.
 ## To build
 1.Open this project and click to Go Live from the status bar to turn the server on.
 2.Click the left arrow or right arrow